puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 * `before` causes a resource to be applied **before** a specified resource
 * `require` causes a resource to be applied **after** a specified resource
 * `notify` causes a resource to be applied **before** the specified resource.
-Notify will generate a refresh even whenever the resource changes.
+Notify will generate a refresh whenever the resource changes.
 * `subscribe` causes a resource to be applied **after** the specified resource.
 The subscribing resource will  be refreshed if the target resource changes.

 The **value** of the relationship metaparameter is the title or titles (in an array) of one or more target resources.